Christopher Plummer: 1965–1979: The Sound of Music and stardom

 He was in Inside Daisy Clover (1965), then played World War Two agent Eddie Chapman in Triple Cross (1966), and had a supporting role as Field Marshal Erwin Rommel in The Night of the Generals (1967).
 Plummer was cast to replace Rex Harrison for the film adaptation of Doctor Dolittle.
 This decision was later reversed, but Plummer was nonetheless paid $87,500 for signing the contract.
 At the same time, Plummer was performing in the stage play The Royal Hunt of the Sun and his whole Dolittle participation was so brief that Plummer never missed a performance.
 Plummer had the title role in Oedipus the King (1968) and The High Commissioner (1968), playing an Australian in the latter.
-Plummer was one of many stars in Battle of Britain (1969), and the lead in a musical, Lock Up Your Daughters (1969).
+Plummer was one of many stars in Battle of Britain and it was at his insistence that his character - Squadron Leader Colin Harvey - has "CANADA" flashes on the shoulders of his uniform (1969), and the lead in a musical, Lock Up Your Daughters (1969).
 In the 1969 film adaptation of The Royal Hunt of the Sun, Plummer plays the Inca Emperor Atahualpa to Robert Shaw's Pizarro.
 On screen, Plummer portrayed the Duke of Wellington in Waterloo (1970).
 The Pyx (1973) was his first Canadian film.
 He played Rudyard Kipling in The Man Who Would Be King (1975).
 He also appeared in the comedy The Return of the Pink Panther (1975), alongside Peter Sellers and The Silent Partner (1978) opposite Elliott Gould.
 He appeared in Aces High (1976), Starcrash (1978), International Velvet (1978) and Murder by Decree (1979) (playing Sherlock Holmes).